magento/devdocs/src/guides/v2.4/rest/tutorials/inventory/in-store-pickup.md

 *  The shipping address is that of the Brooklyn store but includes the customer's first and last name to help the store personnel identify who placed the order.
 The shipping address also includes the `pickup_location_code` extension attribute.

-*  The billing address includes ID of the customer's billing address.
+*  The billing address includes the customer's billing address ID.
 In [Step 6.
 Create a customer and generate a customer token]({{page.baseurl}}/rest/tutorials/inventory/create-customer.html), the `POST /V1/customers` endpoint returned an address ID of `2`.

 *  The `shipping_method_code` and `shipping_carrier_code` attributes are set to `pickup` and `instore`, respectively.